josephkirk/josephkirk/README.md

 ## 🚀 About Me

-I'm a passionate developer and artist specializing in Unreal Engine 5's cinematic pipeline.
-As a **Lead Technical Artist**, I blend creativity and technical expertise to bring stunning visuals and immersive storytelling to life.
-Whether it's scripting, tool development, or pushing the boundaries of real-time cinematics, I'm all in!
+I'm a passionate developer and artist specializing in Unreal Engine 5 As a **Lead Technical Artist**, I blend creativity and technical expertise to bring stunning visuals and immersive storytelling to life.
+Whether it's scripting, tool development, or pushing the boundaries of game development, I'm all in!

 - 💻 **Languages:** C++, Python, Rust
 - 🏆 **Expertise:** Unreal Engine 5, Cinematic Tools, Technical Art, Game Pipeline Automation